rahulpathania93/Job_Portal/README.md

 # Job Portal

-A modern React Native mobile application that replicates the design and functionality of Naukri.com, built with a neon green, white, and black color scheme.
+A modern React Native mobile application that replicates the design and functionality of Job portals, built with a neon green, white, and black color scheme.

 ## 🚀 Features